Social media platforms fight bots through automation, causing only worse problems

 And as for Twitter… Well, that’s why I am writing this blog post right now…

-The reason why I previously got temporarily suspended on Twitter was quite simple, the way I shared messages, the so-called Tweets, were written in a way that Twitter classified as automatic behavior.
+The reason why I previously got temporarily suspended on Twitter was quite simple, the way I shared messages, the so-called Tweets, were written in a way that Twitter classified as automatic behaviour.
 To be more precise than just that, I previously combined a custom written message, with an image quote and a song, which both had a similar message as what I wrote myself.

 An example of this: